-Student parking is available at no charge and all students are subject to the following restrictions and regulations.
+All vehicles are subject to the following restrictions and regulations:

-- □ No vehicle may be left in the LECOM parking lots overnight. - □ Student, faculty or staff parking in spaces designed for visitors is strictly prohibited.

-- Parking in spaces designated for handicapped persons without a handicapped license plate or placard is strictly prohibited.
-Violators are subject to fines and penalties established by the state. - □ Parking, stopping or standing in fire lanes is prohibited at all times. - □ Parking in areas designated as "Tow-Away Zones" subjects the vehicle to be removed from the campus at the owner's expense.
+- No vehicle may be left in a LECOM parking lots overnight. - Student, faculty, or staff parking in spaces designed for visitors is strictly prohibited. - Parking in spaces designated for handicapped persons without a handicapped license plate or placard is strictly prohibited.
+Violators are subject to fines and penalties established by the state. - Parking, stopping, or standing in fire lanes is strictly prohibited. - Parking in areas designated as Tow-Away Zones is strictly prohibited and subjects the vehicle to removal from the campus at the owner's expense.